csci104/docker/README.md

 Instead of needing the facilities for a graphical interface, virtual file system, etc., we can mount any directory of the host machine directly in the container and use a shell to run compilation and debugging.
 Development and file management may be done normally on the local machine.

+## Important Note

+If you're using Docker and Virtual Box as a fallback **on Windows**, please be aware of what you'll need to do to switch between the two systems.
+Because Docker requires that Windows Hyper-V be on and Docker requires Hyper-V to be off, you may have to toggle this setting to switch between development environments.

+- For Docker: Hypervisor **ON**
+- For VirtualBox: Hypervisor **OFF**

+Here's how you can manage that setting:

+1. Press `<Windows key + X>` and search `Hyper-V`
+2. Select the link to `Turn Windows Features On/Off`
+3. Check or Uncheck the box by Windows Hyper-V to turn this on or off in the list
+4. Restart computer for changes to take effect

 ## Setup

 First, install Docker desktop from [the website](https://www.docker.com/products/docker-desktop).